skip to content

 Clearing deficits

-Before clearing deficits, department accounts must be reviewed and adjustments made to:
+Before clearing deficits, institution accounts must be reviewed and adjustments made to:

 • correct miscoding